alco-company/mortimer-bellis/WORKLOG.md

 * make top menu extend to borders
 * tell if no activity on dashboard
 * make notifications h1 text-sm
+* weaponize SidebarComponent - like render SidebarComponent.new(menu: {})
+* make menu items on SidebarComponent visibly collapsible

 ### 22/9/2024